Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 They can also cause crawl budget issues as they often generate a large number of URLs that serve the same content.

-Low-quality or spammy content can also consume crawl budget without providing any value.
+Low-quality or spammy content can also consume the crawl budget without providing any value.

 This type of content is often generated by bots and is not relevant to users.